 The rebate program generally works like this:

-- Only available to College Station Utilities water customers with account in good standing.
+- Available to College Station Utilities water customers with account in good standing.

-- Rebates are offered on a first-come, first-served basis and are subject to availability of funds.
+- Offered on a first-come, first-served basis and are subject to availability of funds.

 - Before a rebate is issued, city staff may need to come to your home or business to verify that the rebated item is in place.